Dibij/Circle-Catch-Game/README.md

-# Hand Tracking Game
+# Circle Catch Game

 ## Overview
-Hand Tracking Game is an interactive computer vision-based game that uses OpenCV and a Haar Cascade classifier to detect hands.
+Circle Catch Game is an interactive computer vision-based game that uses OpenCV and a Haar Cascade classifier to detect hands.
 The goal is to "catch" a randomly appearing circle by placing your hand over it.
 The game also includes a scoring system and a game timer.

 ## Features
 - **Hand Detection**: Uses Haar Cascades to detect hands in real-time.